s-keshri/villa-booking-etl-pipeline/README.md

 - Verify a custom domain on Resend to send confirmation emails to all guests
 - Deploy Metabase to Render for a publicly shareable analytics dashboard
 - Add a `/dashboard` page to the frontend showing live booking analytics
-- Migrate API from Railway to Render when trial ends (free forever)
 - Add more properties and real villa photos

 ---